synthlabs/pepo/SUMRY.md

-[commit]: # 'd6d6927a28ee38e9f42f943b1fb6e2a37d9f7cd6'
+[commit]: # 'e43a7d1e19d6b8feda70fcc411988fe7fcbbb077'

-first test change
+test testing tester

-test new feature for emotes
+tester mctesting face tests

-fix settings bug
+test pretending not to be a test